 Being a new mom has many challenges.
 When you are a NICU mom, those challenges multiply.
 Most moms may be worried about what to put their baby in for their newborn hospital photos.
-NICU moms are worried that none of the clothes they bought pre-baby fit their preemie now.
+NICU moms worry that none of the clothes they bought pre-baby fit their preemie.
 A big concern for most parents is the car seat fitting for their ride home.
 NICU moms are worried about traveling to and from the hospital multiple times a day for weeks or even months.

 NICU Moms Need Support in Many Ways

 For loved ones, it may be the first time they experienced knowing someone with a baby in the NICU.
 Most friends and family members don’t know how they can help a NICU mom.
 While there are multiple lists about what to get a new mom—bring them homemade food, stop by to watch the baby so they can shower—these things don’t apply to a NICU mom.

 For this article, I spoke with many moms who had children in the NICU, including my mother.
 I was born a month early and spent over a month in the care unit.
 My mom, who suffered many complications, stayed in the hospital long after I was released.
 For her, the best care she received—and something she still talks about to this day—was the nurses who documented all my special moments.
 Here’s what other NICU moms had to say about what they loved and needed while their baby was in care.